Rabbis from the Chabad-Lubavitch movement pose for a group photograph in Brooklyn, New York, in 2007

 Jürgen Moltmann, in The Crucified God, was the first theologian to adapt Elie Wiesel’s graphic and horrific story of a Jewish boy hung by the Nazis along with two men in the camp at Buna (Moltmann wrongly places it in Auschwitz).
 It took half an hour for the youth to die and, as the men of the camp watched his torment, one asked: “Where is God now?”
 Wiesel heard a voice within him answer: “Where is he?
 He is here.
 He is hanging there on the gallows.”

 While Wiesel interpreted his inner voice as expressing what has now become disbelief in a loving and just God, Moltmann used the story to argue for a God who suffers in union with those who suffer.

-Jonathan Sacks is the (Orthodox) Chief Rabbi in Britain, and as such is well-known as a spokesman for the Jewish community.
-Sacks was born in London in 1948, educated at Oxford and Cambridge, and has a Ph.D. in philosophy from the university of London.
+Dr Jonathan Henry Sacks, right, is the (Orthodox) Chief Rabbi in Britain, and is a well-known spokesman for the Jewish community.
+Sacks was born in London in 1948, educated at Oxford and Cambridge, and has a Ph.D. in philosophy from the University of London.
 Before becoming Chief Rabbi, he was the Principal of Jews’ College, London, the world’s oldest rabbinical seminary, and rabbi of the Golders Green and Marble Arch Synagogues.

 On the other hand, a group of rabbis, including Rabbi Bezael Rakow, have accused Sacks of heresy in his book The Dignity of Difference, in which he seems to imply that Judaism is not the absolute truth.
 He amended the next edition of the book, but refused to recall earlier editions.
 Some rabbis have also condemned him for engaging in ecumenical dialogue and for agreeing to become a joint President of the Council of Christians and Jews.